Håkan Juholt: Political scandal and resignation

 The Swedish newspaper Aftonbladet published an article in October 2011 claiming that Juholt had, from 2007 until his time as head of the Swedish Social Democratic Party in 2011, requested SEK 160,266 too much in allowance for the residence he shares with his partner.
 As a result of the claim, he immediately paid the money back and stated that he wasn't aware of any rules.
 Later on, after the public reactions to the affair, the senior public prosecutor concluded that no such rules existed at the time.

 The controversy seriously damaged the Social Democrats' poll ratings.
 There was heated debate in the media over both Juholt's and Aftonbladet's conduct.

 Seven Social Democratic politicians called for Juholt to resign as party leader, despite having held that position for just half a year.
 However, Juholt stated his intent not to resign.
 There was some speculation in the aftermath that the whole affair was the result of internal conflicts among the Social Democrats, since there was a strong faction that wanted to get rid of Juholt.

 On 14 October 2011, the Social Democrats' highest committee voted to support Juholt as head of the Social Democrats.
 The reason given was that the rules concerning the allowances were too unclear.
 On 21 January 2012, Juholt effectively announced his resignation as head of the Social Democrats at a news conference in Oskarshamn.
 He was succeeded by Stefan Löfven.

 Legacy

-After his resignation, he continued serving for a short while as MP, until becoming apppointed as Sweden's ambassador to Iceland and later South Africa.
-The detailed circumstances regarding his short chairmanship of the Social Democratic party has been portrayed in a documentary film ("Partiledaren som klev ut ur kylan") by Tom Alandh. in turn based on the book Partiledaren som klev in i kylan by author Daniel Suhonen.
+After his resignation, he continued serving for a short while as MP, until becoming appointed as Sweden's ambassador to Iceland and later South Africa.
+The detailed circumstances regarding his short chairmanship of the Social Democratic party has been portrayed in a documentary film ("Partiledaren som klev ut ur kylan") by Tom Alandh, in turn based on the book Partiledaren som klev in i kylan by author Daniel Suhonen.
 The book in particular describes the events leading up to Juholt's resignation as an intricate coup carried out by the party elite with close support from leading financial establishments in Sweden, such as the Wallenberg oligarchal family.
 Suhonen's source material includes secret recordings from the party's politburo meetings.